 These are the famed “swing voters.”
 They are leaning towards Trump, and wouldn’t call themselves “supporters,” but need some good reasons to vote for anyone else.
 They probably do not pay close attention to politics.
 They likely think that being moderate is roughly equivalent to being reasonable.

-We can divide the Fence Rider type into two:
+We can divide the Fence Sitter type into two:

 - Most likely they have an unorganized array of political opinions that don’t track the partisan divide, like being pro-marijuana legalization and anti-immigrant.
 And the opinions aren’t strongly held anyway.
 It might even be fair to say that they don’t have any real political views.
 They are inclined to fairly fringe and unnuanced versions of policies from both parties.

 - They might say that they could vote for a moderate Democrat but not a progressive like Bernie or Warren.
 They agree with the critiques of Trump but don’t want to go with the crazy socialists.
 They might view themselves as fiscal conservatives of some kind, perhaps by worrying about the debt.

 The most immediate goal here is simple: vote against Trump.
-By the nature of the Fence Rider, it is attainable.
+By the nature of the Fence Sitter, it is attainable.

 A more abstract goal would be to get them to think about the nature of centrism.
 By engaging with this issue you might move them towards the left more permanently.

 Another goal is to get them to be more engaged in politics.
 Get them to form real political views.

-Because the Fence Rider isn’t “into politics,” you might spend less time asking questions.
+Because the Fence Sitter isn’t “into politics,” you might spend less time asking questions.
 Come prepared with a case to make for a candidate or a particular liberal/progressive policy.
 Show how it affects their life.
 Healthcare would be a good example.
 The Trump GOP has no healthcare idea.
 The GOP consensus—which Trump has adopted by default due to his lack of interest in the issue—is that it is literally too easy for poor people to see doctors and get medication.
-Does the Fence Rider endorse this?
+Does the Fence Sitter endorse this?